EmmaQjf/codeChallenges/README.md

 #23 insertionSort1:

 thoughts:very simple but I made mistake of not reading the requirement first.
 Also in a loop , when to use break and where to use return  </br>

+## Day 14:
+Today's Progress: completed the birthday  <br />
+#24 birthday:Two children, Lily and Ron, want to share a chocolate bar.
+Each of the squares has an integer on it.

+Lily decides to share a contiguous segment of the bar selected such that:

+The length of the segment matches Ron's birth month, and, The sum of the integers on the squares is equal to his birth day.
+Determine how many ways she can divide the chocolate.

+thoughts:a good review to use sliding window </br>